Kate Middleton Style Blog

 A close-up look at the angora cardigan and diamond belt worn by the Princess to her evening reception on her wedding day

-If there’s one thing you can’t overlook, it’s the delicate angora bolero that Kate wore on her shoulders.
+If there’s one thing you can’t overlook, it’s the delicate angora bolero that Kate wore over her shoulders.
 This cropped cardigan was not only evening-editorial perfection but also added a layer of warmth and elegance.

 The soft, tactile texture offset the sleek satin gown.
 Vogue later described the contrast as “a playful complexity against the sheen” of the dress.